muratk5n/thirdwave/en/README.md

 ---

-Stronger unions provide better institutional muscle to the left 4 politics.
+Stronger unions provide better institutional muscle to the left.
 Can't have bunch of random people running around jumping up and down 'protesting', dancing on TikTok and hope there'll be a change.
 Organization, leadership is needed.

 [[-]](2019/08/focus-group-democracy.md)